 - Cavity Class V restorations: usually in combination with a curved molding plate.

-Gingival protection and hemostasis
+Gum protection and hemostasis

-3. Application Techniques in Filling and Repairing
+3. Application Skills in Filling and Repair

 How to choose the right wedge